PRR - Being an independent label, there is certainly more

 PRR - Since your based in Northern California I must ask,

-what are your thoughts on San Francisco marrying same
+what are your thoughts on San Francisco marrying

 sex couples even though this violates state law, is